Ohio State nav bar

 The Max Kade House provides housing for undergraduate students above the first-year level in German, a native speaker, and one undergraduate resident advisor.
 The house serves as an "immersion environment" where German is spoken exclusively.
 Students can also enjoy satellite broadcasts of Die Deutsche Welle.
 OnCampus has featured an article about students in the house and their experiences titled "German House is a Living Learning Treasure."

-If you are interested in living in the Max Kade house, please complete the personal data sheet below and contact one of our undergraduate advisors.
+If you are interested in living in the Max Kade house, please contact one of our undergraduate advisors.

 History of the Max Kade German House